 To view your points total, go to your profile page and look under the ‘Activity by...’ heading.
 You can access your profile page by clicking your username — a link can always be found inside the yellow navigation bar.

 Please note that your points total is different for each section, so any score you earn on the main section is not transferable to Meta or RMT, and vice versa.
-(This can create the illusion that your points total is changing for no reason — rest assured this is normal!)
+(This can create the illusion that your points total and privileges are changing for no reason — rest assured this is normal!)

-We recommend reading the list of privileges and required points — gaining points grants you extra powers, such as the ability to vote and create tags.
+We recommend reading the list of privileges and required points.
+It will explain the extra powers you can get with points, such as the ability to vote and create tags.